 - Preheat oven to 350 F.

-- Prepare the eggplant according to the baking or frying method above.
+- Prepare the eggplant according to the baking or frying method in Notes below.
 Set aside.

 - Add 1 Tbsp. oil to a medium pot on medium heat.
 Add the onion and sauté for 3-4 minutes until translucent.